by HSI Professional | Dec 05 2016

 Think it's a bit over-dramatic?
 Fires aside, how about the susceptibility of straighteners to get so hot that they melt surfaces they encounter after an extended period of time?
 It may not have caught on fire, but it could have, and either way?
 That hair brush handle is pretty much melted and ruined; now you need a new one.

 Here's the deal: at HSI, we provide high quality flat irons with auto-shut off features.
-All of our Glider flat irons come with this feature to ensure in case you forget, it won't become a fire hazard (or a melting hazard) – so, it's safe for your environment.
+Most of our Glider flat irons come with this feature to ensure in case you forget, it won't become a fire hazard (or a melting hazard) – so, it's safe for your environment.

 Safe for Your Environment, AND Safe for Your Hair